 Visit a British home with HOST UK

-The HOST programme sends international students into British homes across the UK for weekend visits.
-Its an opportunity to meet new people, share your culture and understand British culture better.
+The HOST UK programme sends international students into British homes across the UK for weekend visits.
+It’s an opportunity to meet new people, share your culture and understand British culture better.
 Find out more about the programme on our dedicated HOST UK web page.

 Places of worship

 If you practise a faith, you can be confident that you will be able to follow your beliefs in Leeds and find support and information related to your faith.
 There are facilities in the city for worshipping and celebrating many different faiths, as well as spaces on campus for prayer and quiet contemplation.
 More information about places of worship, faith-based support and Leeds University Union faith societies can be found in our guide to contacts for different faiths in Leeds (PDF) and guide to prayer and quiet contemplation spaces and faith-based support (PDF).

 Voluntary work is unpaid work which gives you the chance to try different activities, meet people from the local community and build experience to put on your CV, while helping people who can benefit from your time and skills.
 To find out about volunteering opportunities visit the Leeds for Life opportunities webpage or visit the Leeds University volunteering website.

 Voluntary work and visas

 Before you apply for voluntary or paid work, it’s essential that you check whether you have permission to work in the UK and any restrictions on working which apply to you, as the law on restrictions is very strict.
 You can find more information about the rules on unpaid volunteering work and paid work on our working in the UK webpage, or on the UKCISA website.